falexwolf/falexwolf.me/research.md

 Title: Research

 * This page mostly covers research on how computational models help map, understand, and predict the biology of single cells.
-* It doesn't cover my work for Cellarity from 2018 to 2022, which is largely unpublished.
+It doesn't cover work in industry from 2018 to 2022, which is largely unpublished.
 * Currently, I focus on building data infra for enabling science in this space.
 * Before 2015, I worked on computational models for strongly correlated systems, solar cell materials, and basic quantum mechanics.
-* For a full list of publications and further links see [research](/research).
+* For a full list of publications and further links see [publications](/publications).

 ---